Cody Dennison: Racing career

 On January 19, 2025, it was announced that Dennison would drive the No. 72 part-time in the ARCA Menards Series West for Strike Mamba Racing.
 Two days later, it was announced that he will drive a partial schedule in the NASCAR Craftsman Truck Series for Reaume Brothers Racing, driving the No. 2 Ford.
-After making seven starts with the team, and getting a best finish if nineteenth at Texas Motor Speedway, he would later be released, with Dennison claiming he was "cancelled" for "being a conservative" in response.
+After making seven starts with the team, and getting a best finish of nineteenth at Texas Motor Speedway, he would later be released, with Dennison claiming he was "canceled" for "being a conservative" in response.
 He then ran the final three races of the West Series season with SMR, getting a best finish of Madera Speedway, and finished eleventh in the standings despite running only six races.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)